Casmir293/Casmir293/README.md

 Welcome to my page!
 I'm a passionate software developer with three (3) years of professional experience.
 Feel free to explore my profile and get in touch to discuss how I can participate in bringing your next project to life.

 - 👨‍💻 Some of my projects are available at [Casmir's devfolio](https://www.casmir.dev/).
-- 🔭 At the moment, I'm working on [Young-Stars-FC-Blog](https://github.com/Casmir293/Young-Stars-FC-Blog), a blog for a local football team.
+- 🔭 At the moment, I'm building [Young-Stars-FC-Blog](https://github.com/Casmir293/Young-Stars-FC-Blog), a blog for a local football team.
 - 🌱 I’m currently learning Laravel.
 - 📄 Know about my experiences via [my résumé](https://drive.google.com/file/d/1llcpu3NqoCcJ-X_y2f9jtRuu7n0yv8-E/view).
 - 📫 Reach me at **casmir293@gmail.com**